xyldxal/xyldxal/README.md

 ## 🚀 **What I’m up to**

 - **👾Pokémon ROM Hack**: I'm developing a ROM hack that involves a region inspired by the Philippines.
-- **Studying**: My curriculum courses, ROM scripting, Unity and Blender, and anything I can get my hands into.
+- **✨Studying**: My curriculum courses, ROM scripting, Unity and Blender, and anything I can get my hands into.
 - 🤝 **Looking to collaborate** with fellow game designers and developers, and other software engineers